Cars (video game)

 Cars is a 2006 adventure racing game published by THQ.
 The game is based on the 2006 film of the same name.
 It was released for the PlayStation 2, GameCube, Xbox, Microsoft Windows, Game Boy Advance, Nintendo DS, and PlayStation Portable in June 2006, with versions for the Xbox 360 and Wii released later that year.
 The Wii version includes functionality geared towards its Wii Remote controller and was a launch game for the system.

-Taking place after the events of the film, the player controls the protagonist Lightning McQueen as he participates in the new racing season with the end goal of winning the Piston Cup for the first time in his career, while also racing and training with the local community of Radiator Springs.
-In the PSP version, the player again controls Lightning McQueen.
-After meeting and narrowly avoiding a collision with the Delinquent Road Hazards gang, he challenges them to a race to which they agree.
-The console versions feature the full voice-over cast from the film, including the likes of Owen Wilson, Michael Keaton, Paul Newman, and Larry the Cable Guy.
-However in the PlayStation Portable and Nintendo DS versions, Lightning McQueen is instead voiced by Keith Ferguson.
+Taking place after the events of the film, the game follows Lightning McQueen as he participates in the new racing season with his goal set on finally winning the Piston Cup.
+While doing so, he races and trains with the local community of Radiator Springs.

-Ferguson also voices Lightning Mcqueen in the console versions, but only either when he's in monster form, or when he gets hit by something.
-The console and Microsoft Windows versions received positive reviews from critics, though the Game Boy Advance version met negative reception.
+The voice talent returns from the film, with the exception of Keith Ferguson, who replaced Owen Wilson as the voice of McQueen on the PlayStation Portable version.
+All versions of Cars received mixed reviews.
+The PlayStation 2 and Nintendo DS releases of the game each received a Platinum Sales Award by the Entertainment and Leisure Software Publishers Association (ELSPA).